Omid Ahmadisafa

 Omid Ahmadisafa (born 24 September 1992) is an Iranian kickboxer who competed for Iran Kickboxing National Team.

 Biography

 Omid Ahmadi Safa was born in 1992 in Tehran.
-He is one of the most proud martial artists and a former member of Iran's national boxing and kickboxing teams, who has won colorful medals in boxing and kickboxing.
-The news of "Omid Ahmadi Safa's" asylum in Germany was published in the media on November 5, 2021, and was confirmed by himself.
-Unfortunately, he left Iran for Germany forever.
+He is martial artist and a former member of Iran's national boxing and kickboxing teams, who has won medals in boxing and kickboxing.
+Safa's asylum in Germany was published in the media on November 5, 2021.

-He was able to win important medals in the Asian and world competitions.
-Ahmadi Safa succeeded in defeating his great opponent in the finals of the World King Boxing Championship held in Italy and won the world gold medal.
-He also won the world gold medal in 2017.
-He managed to defeat his Turkish opponent in the Asian Games and go to the finals, but he lost to the Kazakh opponent in the finals and won the silver medal in Asia.

-Ahmadisafa In 2021,has received permission from Iran's boxing federation to travel to Italy, where he left his hotel and never returned.
-He is now training and living in Germany.